grafana/grafana/docs/sources/reference/templating.md

 > Only available in Grafana v5.3+

 Currently only supported for Prometheus data sources.
 This variable represents the range for the current dashboard.
 It is calculated by `to - from`.
-It has a millisecond representation called `$__range_ms`.
+It has a millisecond and a second representation called `$__range_ms` and `$__range_s`.

 ## Repeating Panels